 Unfortunately, the Finger Food tour is not suitable for vegetarians, but Porto Walkers also offer a Pastry Tour, Port Tour, Douro Valley Tour, and a Free Walking Tour.
 If you are looking for a really fun night, they also have a pub crawl which starts at 11 pm and goes until the wee hours of the morning.
 I was tempted to join for the pub crawl, but decided since I had a full day of driving ahead of me, I should probably take it easy.

-I really enjoyed getting the local experience on our Porto tour, we had so much fun.
-For €30 per person, I think you really get your money’s worth with Porto Walkers.
+I enjoyed getting the local experience on our Porto tour, we had so much fun.
+Our guide, GB, was knowledgeable and very friendly.
+For €30 per person, I think you get your money’s worth with Porto Walkers.
 We had so much delicious Porto food and wine, plus saw the city and some local spots, and made new friends.
 I loved everything that I tried on my Porto food tour, but I think my favorite thing was probably the nata.
-I love my sweets!
+I hope to do more Portugal food tours on future trips.
 For more pictures, check out our video.

-Have you tried any Portuguese food?
+Have you tried any Portuguese food specialities?
 What has been your favorite?

 Expert Tips for Your Porto Food Tour